-Unfortunately, in 1908, on October 17, Leonard's bachelor uncle, and neighbor, Peter Halden, died at the age of 35.
+Unfortunately, in 1908, on October 17, Ole's bachelor brother-in-law, and neighbor, Peter Halden, died at the age of 35.
 In the end, he returned to the family homestead in Fergus Falls, to be buried in the Kongsberg Cemetery.
 Ownership of Peter's 160 acres up in Helgeland Township reverted to his father Lars.

 Further south, but in the still chilly neighborhood of Fergus Falls, the Morud kids' uncle Martin Halden passed away at the age of 20, in 1900.
-We don't know anything more about his brief life.
+All we know about his brief life is that he made the honor roll at the Aurdal school, just across the road from his family's farm, in June of 1888.
 But the remaining Halden aunts and uncles were very busy.

 On December 22, 1903, the oldest, Caroline Halden, married Eberhard Erikson in Fergus Falls.
 Eberhard was a carpenter; he was born in Norway in around 1855.
 They moved to North Dakota, and in 1910 were living in Hebron Township, in Williams County, near Williston on the Montana border.
 They don't seem to have had any children.